Sage-Bionetworks/data_curator/README.md

 If you can find the `schematic` package in the list of packages installed it was successful.

-3. Obtain the `credentials.json` file in `HTAN-data-pipeline` to authenticate user access to Google API services which will be used to create the metadata templates.
+3. Obtain the `credentials.json` file in `schematic` to authenticate user access to Google API services which will be used to create the metadata templates.
 If you do not already have this file, make sure you are authorized (see _Notes_ below) and run the below command within `HTAN-data-pipeline` to download the HTAN credentials file `syn21088684` through the `synapseclient` (part of the backend):

     `synapse get syn21088684`

-4. Obtain the `token.pickle` file in `HTAN-data-pipeline` which is also necessary for authentication.
-If you do not already have this file run the `metadata_usage` example as follows inside `HTAN-data-pipeline`:
+4. Obtain the `token.pickle` file in `schematic` which is also necessary for authentication.
+If you do not already have this file run the `metadata_usage` example as follows inside `schematic`:

     `python examples/metadata_model.py`